GCuser99/tbProjPacker/README.md

 The usual workflow is: `unpack` a `.twinproj` into a directory tree, commit that tree to a repository, and later `pack` it back into a `.twinproj`.
 This works well, with one thing worth knowing.

 **Git does not track empty directories.** If your project contains empty folders — such as an empty `Sources` or `Resources` — they will not survive a push and pull.
-They exist in your local tree after `import`, but a fresh clone or pull of that repository will be missing them.
+They exist in your local tree after `unpack`, but a fresh clone or pull of that repository will be missing them.

-For most folders this is a Git limitation, not a tool limitation, and it is harmless. `export` packs exactly what is present on disk: if an empty folder was dropped by Git, it simply won't be in the resulting `.twinproj`.
+For most folders this is a Git limitation, not a tool limitation, and it is harmless. `pack` packs exactly what is present on disk: if an empty folder was dropped by Git, it simply won't be in the resulting `.twinproj`.
 When you then open that file, **twinBASIC recreates the folders it expects on its own.** The round trip comes out whole because the IDE reconstructs the missing structure, not because the packed file carried it.
 So don't rely on the packed `.twinproj` to preserve empty folders across a Git round trip — rely on the IDE to regenerate them, which it does.

 ### The one exception: Settings